YaqiangCao/cLoops/README.md

-# Fine and differential enriched loops calling for protein-centric chromatin conformations with cLoops
+# Clustering based loops calling for ChIA-PET, HiChIP and high resolution Hi-C data with cLoops

 # not available yet